 material and methods

-Nutraceutical enriched mixture comprising of flax seeds, chia seeds, almonds, walnuts, fox nuts, wheat bran and mango seed powder were developed.
-All these food ingredients were cleaned, grinded, roasted and then was made to fine powder.
+Flax seeds, chia seeds, almonds, walnuts, fox nuts, wheat bran and mango seed powder were selected to develop nutracetical mixture.
+Before preparation, all these food ingredients were properly cleaned, grinded, roasted and then were made to fine powder.
 This powdered mixture was standardized adequately keeping in view the nutritional and cost parameters.
 Two commonly consumed recipes—muffins and pudina chutney—were selected as the base food items due to their wide acceptability and ease of modification.
 Each recipe was altered by incorporating the enriched mixture at five to six graded levels to assess the impact of varying concentrations on sensory quality.
 A trained panel of 15 members was engaged to perform a detailed sensory evaluation of the modified recipes.
 The panel assessed key organoleptic attributes including color, appearance, taste, aroma, texture, and overall acceptability.
-Muffins were incorporated with enriched nutraceutical mixture at 5%, 10% and 15% incorporation level whereas pudina chutney was incorporated at 13.3%, 20% and 26.7% levels comprising of three different enriched variations-A1, A2 and A3.
+Muffins were incorporated with enriched nutraceutical mixture with 5%, 10% and 15% whereas pudina chutney was incorporated with 13.3%, 20% and 26.7%.
 The gradual increase in the proportion of the nutraceutical mixture at variant incorporations levels allowed for identification of the optimal incorporation level that maintained or enhanced sensory appeal in both the recipes.
 This systematic approach helped in balancing health benefits with consumer preferences.
 The goal was to develop modified food items that were not only nutritious but also enjoyable to eat.

 3. results and discussion

 Table 1.
-Sensory Evaluation of enriched muffins with nutraceutical mixture
+Sensory Evaluation of muffins enriched with nutraceutical mixture